CABSEL/ProTINA/salmon_MATLAB/salmon_1.0_MAT/readme.md

 <br />
 OUTPUT ARGUMENTS:

-`pgn`: The adjacency matrix of PGN.
+`pgn`: The n X n adjacency matrix of PGN containing the value 0 or 1.
+The rows and columns are proteins and genes respectively, which are the same order of the genes in the log2FC data with length n.
+If the (j,i)th element of the matrix is 1, there is an interaction from protein j to gene i in the PGN.
+Otherwise, 0 is given.

 <br /><br />
 __4. 	generateSlope.m__